7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 [ScalaTest](https://www.scalatest.org/) base classes for the effect types of `Identity`, `F[_]`, `F[+_, +_]` and `F[-_, +_, +_]`.
 They provide an interface similar to ScalaTest's
 [`WordSpec`](http://doc.scalatest.org/3.1.0/org/scalatest/wordspec/AnyWordSpec.html), however
-`distage-testkit` has additional capabilities such as first class support for effect types and dependency injection.
+`distage-testkit` has additional capabilities such as: first class support for effect types;
+dependency injection; and parallel execution.

 Usage of `distage-testkit` generally follows these steps: